Grampound: Culture and community

 There is an annual carnival on the first Saturday in September which includes a procession along Fore Street (A390) which is closed temporarily.
 Markets are held in Grampound Hall twice a month on a Saturday.
 One of these markets is run by Transition Grampound and the other by the village hall committee.

 The new village hall was opened in 2004 with National Lottery funding.
 This hall is also an arts venue and regularly hosts performances of drama, dance, and music.
 Notable past performances include the Norwegian percussionist Terje Isungset performing ice music in 2012.
 A local amateur dramatic group, The Grampound Players, has also performed in recent years.

 The recreation ground is managed by a charity (Grampound with Creed War Memorial Recreation Ground and Public Hall) in Grampound as a public space.
 It is host to the carnival each year and also to Grampound Football Club who won support from Sport England's Protecting Playing Fields Olympic legacy for it to be resurfaced.

-A small museum, the Grampound with Creed Heritage Centre, is located in the Town Hall and hosts a photograph archive online.

-Grampound was named Calor Village of the Year for West England 2007/8.
-The judges commended the community atmosphere of the area.
-A plaque celebrating the success is now displayed on the Town Hall.
+Grampound Town Hall contains a small museum, the Grampound with Creed Heritage Centre, and hosts a photograph archive online.
+A plaque was installed in the town hall to recognise Grampound being named Calor Village of the Year for West England 2007/8.

-Landmarks in Grampound include the market cross, St Nun's church, and the Town Hall and clock tower in the centre of the village.
-A war memorial plaque is on the wall of the town hall.
-The Dolphin Inn is a little further down the hill.
-Grampound with Creed Primary School, Grampound Hall, and the recreation ground are near the Fal bridge.
+Other landmarks in Grampound include the market cross.

 Education

-Grampound with Creed Primary School is supported by the Diocese of Truro.
-It has between 50 and 60 pupils.
-It is currently undergoing a change to become part of a Multi-Academy Trust.
+Grampound with Creed Primary School is part of The Rainbow Multi Academy Trust.
+It has between 40 and 60 pupils.
 The primary school has recently been extended.

 Religious sites

-The Church of St Nun is the only remaining religious site in Grampound.
+The Church of St Nun is the main religious site in Grampound.
 There is the nearby, older church of St Crida in Creed and they are both managed by the same parochial church council and part of the churches led by the Rector at Probus, Ladock, Grampound with Creed and St.Erme Parishes.

 There were a number of chapels in Grampound which have since been converted into dwellings.